 The lint screen is normally found in the door of your tumble dryer and can be cleaned by simply rolling the lint off with your fingers.

-You shouldn’t keep your tumble dryer in a cold room — true
+3. Don’t keep your tumble dryer in a cold room

 In the UK, the garage is used for more than just keeping your car in at night.
 A lot of people keep their tumble dryer there simply because they don’t have enough room in the house (and they don’t need to listen to it).